bbglab/oncodrivefml/docs/source/inside.rst

 .. warning::

-   This overwrite is perform regardless the parameter is set or not in the configuration file.
+   This overwrite is performed regardless the parameter is set or not in the configuration file.

 The :ref:`following table <cli type>` shows the